defencedigital/moduk-service-manual/src/secure-by-design/who-needs-to-do-this.md

 - why designing security in from the start is important
 - their role in keeping MOD data secure

 You can [sign up to Secure by Design news and events]().
-Share this link with team members and ask them to sign up.
+Share this link with your team and ask them to sign up.

 **Next**